-MULTNOMAH CLEMENTE
+The MULTNOMAH CLEMENTE COURSE

-This completely free course for people living on low incomes includes transferable undergraduate credit from one of the countries most respected liberal arts colleges, Bard College.
+This completely free course for people living on low incomes includes transferable undergraduate credit from one of the country’s most respected liberal arts colleges, Bard College.
 Enrollment includes all readings and free access to our Best of the Fest series, including snacks.

-Classes are happening in:
+2026 classes are happening in:

-Florence, Oregon
+Florence, OR

-Online via Zoom: June 3, 9, 10
+Online via Zoom: June 4, 9, 10 AND

 In-person at City Lights Cinemas: June 5-7

-Astoria, OR (June 12-14)
+Astoria, OR

-Online via Zoom: June 11, 16, 17
+Online via Zoom: June 11, 16, 17 AND

 In-person at the Columbian Theater: June 12-14